Migrate consumer G Suite mailboxes to Microsoft 365 or Office 365

 You can use the setup wizard in the Microsoft 365 admin center for an IMAP migration.
 See IMAP migration in the Microsoft 365 admin center for instructions.

 IMPORTANT: IMAP migration will only migrate emails, not calendar and contact information.
-Users can import their own email, contacts, and other mailbox information to Office 365.
-See Migrate email and contacts to Office 365 to learn how.
+Users can import their own email, contacts, and other mailbox information to Microsoft 365 or Office 365.
+See Migrate email and contacts to Microsoft 365 to learn how.

-Before Office 365 can connect to Gmail or G Suites, all the account owners need to create an app password to access their account.
+Before Microsoft 365 or Office 365 can connect to Gmail or G Suites, all account owners must create an app password to access their account.
 This is because Google considers Outlook to be a less secure app and will not allow a connection to it with a password alone.
-For instructions, see Prepare your G Suite account for connecting to Outlook and Office 365.
+For instructions, see Prepare your G Suite account for connecting to Outlook and Microsoft 365 or Office 365.
 You'll also need to make sure your G Suite users can turn on 2-step verification.

 Gmail Migration tasks